 Thomas is an Arizona State Board of Education Certification Advisory Committee member and previously served on the School District Redistricting Commission from 2005 – 2008.

 Thomas received his bachelor’s degree in history from the University of Sciences and Arts of Oklahoma in 1995 and his master’s in adult education and distance learning from the University of Phoenix.

 Thomas was born and raised in rural Oklahoma.
-He and his wife Valerie, a 5th-grade elementary teacher in Higley, have three children.
+He and his wife Valerie, a counselor in Higley, have three children.